quicwg/base-drafts/draft-ietf-quic-transport.md

 A connection ID is truncated when included in short headers.
 Each endpoint expresses how many octets of the connection ID they require in packets that are sent to that endpoint.
-The truncate_connection_id transport parameter ({{transport-parameter-definitions}}) determines the number of octets that are included.
+The truncate_connection_id transport parameter ({{transport-parameter-definitions}}) of a receiving endpoint determines the number of octets that are included by the sending peer.
+A truncated connection ID includes the indicated number of octets, starting from the first octet.
 An endpoint can request that the connection ID to be omitted entirely by setting truncate_connection_id to 0, or include any number of octets up to the full connection ID length of 17 octets.
 Connection IDs are not truncated for any other use.

 Note:

-: The odd length of the connection ID is chosen to enable efficient construction of the value using 128-bit ciphers with additional space for overhead.
+: The odd length of the connection ID is chosen to enable efficient construction of the value using 128-bit ciphers with an additional octet for overheads such as key identifiers.
-  Endpoints might negotiate the use of a truncated connection ID for use with the short header.

 ## Packet Numbers {#packet-numbers}